 To improve maternal health, barriers that limit access to quality maternal health services must be identified and addressed at all levels of the health system.

 Improving maternal health is one of WHO’s key priorities.
-WHO is working to reduce maternal mortality by providing evidence-based clinical and programmatic guidance, setting global standards, and providing technical support to Member States.
+WHO works to contribute to the reduction of maternal mortality by increasing research evidence, providing evidence-based clinical and programmatic guidance, setting global standards, and providing technical support to Member States.